Tail behavior of sums and differences of log-normal random variables: Asymptotic behavior of the left tail of a log-normal sum

-where $\mathcal E(\bar w) = -\sum_{i=1}^{n} \bar w_i \log \bar w_i$ and $\widetilde C$ is a certain constant.
 The asymptotic behavior of the left tail of the sum of log-normal random variables with positive coefficients is thus intimately related to the quadratic programming problem formulated in \eqref{minprob}.
 In particular, this problem determines which components of the random vector influence the tail behavior. \end{remark}

-Theorem \ref{gen.thm} and Corollary \ref{C:corr} below allow us to estimate various conditional expectations.
-The next assertion provides a characterization of the limiting conditional law of the Laplace transform of $Y_1,\dots,Y_n$, given that $X\leq x$. \begin{corollary} Suppose Assumption $(\mathcal A)$ holds.
-Then, as $x\to 0$, for any $u\in \mathbb R^n$,
+Theorem~\ref{gen.thm} and Corollary~\ref{Ccorr} below allow us to estimate various conditional expectations.
+The next assertion provides a characterization of the limiting conditional law of the Laplace transform of $Y_1,\ldots,Y_n$, given that $X\leq x$.